ZhanfanZhou/FakeNews/README.md

     * the next line is an new article with a "strictly increasing by 1" #id or the end of file.

 2. Since the training dataset is balanced and all features are text, the features are concatenated to form a longer text.
-3. The nan data is filled with a default token to prevent missing values.
+3. The nan values are filled with a default token to prevent missing values.
 <!---
 The max article length is limited to 128 where the exceeding part is truncated and the missing part is filled with padding.

 Note: to accelerate BERT tokenizer, the text is pre-trimmed.
 -->

-## The model
+## The models
+Two models: a naive bayes classifier and a SVM classifier are trained.

+* Naive bayes is often used for spam detection, similar to Fake news detection.
+* SVM is a strong baseline for classification problem, it is faster than neural net in general.

+The n-gram features are extracted, which results in over 3000 dimensions feature vectors.
+The long articles alleviate the matrix sparsity issue to a certain extent.
+To reduce the computation overhead and avoid over-fitting the data, the feature dimension is trimmed.

 <!--
 The pre-trained BERT base model is fine-tuned; the representation of [CLS] token in the final layer is used for classification.\